 3. Serviceability Constraints

-Mitigation: Work with a mortgage broker to optimise loan structures and improve borrowing capacity.
+Mitigation: Work with a mortgage broker to optimise loan structures, reduce existing debt, and improve borrowing capacity.
+Higher-yield investment suburbs can also strengthen your serviceability position.

 4. Overcapitalising on Renovations